juicymark/one-click-hugo-cms/site/content/contact/_index.md

   - heading: Working hours
     text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
 ---
-We’d like to get in touch with you and hear your ideas and questions.
+We would like to get in touch with you and hear your ideas and questions.
 We strive to grow and improve constantly and your feedback is valuable for us.

+Hello 12345

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>